-This year the S&S Trade Show featuring new products for 2017 has a galaxy theme!
+A favorite theme at the annual the S&S Trade Show featuring new products is Galaxy Theme!
 Our craft expert Crafty Kate helped everyone make their own galaxy shirts using just a few simple materials.
-This project is great for any outer space or galactic theme, like the 2017 VBS theme Galactic Starveyor.
+This project is great for any outer space or galactic theme, like the VBS theme Galactic Starveyor.
 Each person can create their shirt with their own colors and designs, so each shirt comes out looking unique.
 Our Purchasing Deparment had a lot of fun creating their shirts for the show!
 Learn how to make them in just a few easy steps.

 - Black T-Shirt